 Hormone Replacement Therapy (HRT)

-There is a very clear connection between hormone replacement therapy (HRT) and the risk of developing breast cancer.
+Some studies have shown there can be a connection between hormone replacement therapy (HRT) and the risk of developing breast cancer.

 For women who do not have a history of breast cancer, it is advisable to discuss the risks and benefits of taking HRT with your doctor in order to make an informed decision as to whether HRT is right for you.